 I’m not sure why Papa Crood was so afraid of new and you’ll have to watch the movie to see if he has a perspective shift!!
 But I’ve learned over the past couple of years that new is not something to fear.
 When God presents something new in my life, it’s something to embrace and walk into with Him at my side.

 Sarah Travis is Scottish born and bred and immigrated to the U.S. in 2013 to marry Jason.
-They now have their first baby boy on the way.
+They now have their second baby on the way.
 She is an author, speaker, and inspirational Bible teacher passionate about helping women believe their acceptance and belonging in Christ, not in the world.
 She is also a writer for Proverbs 31 Ministries Online Bible Studies.
 You can connect with Sarah on Facebook and Twitter, and on her blog at www.sarahtravis.org